 Dynamic routing Protocol performs the same function as static routing Protocol does.
-In dynamic routing Protocol, if the destination is unreachable then an another entry, in the routing table, to the same destination can be used.
-One of the routing Protocol is EIGRP.
+In dynamic routing Protocol, if the destination is unreachable then another entry, in the routing table, to the same destination can be used.
+One of the routing protocols is EIGRP.

 |EIGRP routes||AD values|

-It uses some messages to communicate with the neighbour devices that operates EIGRP.
-These are :-
+It uses some messages to communicate with the neighbour devices that operate EIGRP.
+These are:-

-These messages are used as acknowledgment when unicast.
-A hello with no data is used as the acknowledgment.
+These messages are used as acknowledgement when unicast.
+A hello with no data is used as the acknowledgement.

 - NULL update-It is used to calculate SRTT(Smooth Round Trip Timer) and RTO(Retransmission Time Out).

-RTO: If a multicast fails then unicast are being sent to that router.
-RTO is the time for which the local router waits for an acknowledgment of the packet.
+RTO: If a multicast fails then unicast is being sent to that router.
+RTO is the time for which the local router waits for an acknowledgement of the packet.

 - Full Update – After exchanging hello messages or after the neighbourship is formed, these messages are exchanged.
 This message contains all the best routes.